alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 >
 > 1/4: **Overview of the AWS Well-Architected Framework** (this article): Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
 >
-> 2/4: Deep Dive: Six Pillars [TO BE CREATED]: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
+> 2/4: [Deep Dive: Six Pillars](/posts/the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success/){:target="_blank"}: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
 >
 > 3/4: Quick Wins for Each Pillar [TO BE CREATED]: Discover actionable quick wins for each AWS Well-Architected Pillar, helping you optimize cloud performance, security, and cost-efficiency.
 >